 Learn the skills necessary to improve quality and productivity while enhancing safety, streamlining processes, reducing costs, and managing people in a wide variety of manufacturing and technical settings.

 An accredited program in Industrial Engineering Technology (with majors in Industrial Engineering Technology and Supply Chain Management Technology) will prepare graduates with the technical and managerial skills necessary to develop, implement, and improve integrated systems that include people, materials, information, equipment, and energy.
 Graduates will be prepared for careers in higher levels of system design, integration, and management.

-ABET-ETAC: The Bachelor of Science degree in Industrial Engineering Technology at the Purdue University West Lafayette campus is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org.
+ABET Engineering Technology Accreditation Commission: The Industrial Engineering Technology Program at Purdue University is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org.

 Graduates of the Bachelor of Science degree program in Industrial Engineering Technology will: